 Water safety has been in the news again in recent months.
 This time it is due to trihalomethanes, a water by-product thought to be a possible carcinogen.
 However, that doesn’t mean all homeowners who use a water well for their daily water supply are at risk.

 Water well owners should always try to have a working knowledge about their well, its parts, and possible water contaminants.
 Below is information about trihalomethanes.
-However, if questions arise, the best solution is to contact a professional water well contractor and seek his advice.
+However, if questions arise, the best solution is to contact a professional water well contractor and seek their advice.

 Of the different trihalomethanes, dibromochloromethane has been most closely associated with cancer, followed in order by bromoform, chloroform, and bromodichloromethane.